russelldb/bigsets/doc/bigsets-design.md

 #### 6.6.2.
 Fold/Accumulate per vnode

 A read is an async vnode worker task and does not block the vnode like it does in riak.
-The main reason is that we expect our sets to be, well, big.
+The main reason is that we expect our sets to be big.
 Since a bigset read looks most like a 2i query read at the vnode level, we use an async task.
 This needs looking at/bikshedding for production as we need to ensure that correct size pool for async workers, or do we just spawn a new process, or what should we do?
 For now we use worker pools, with a default size of `100` per vnode.

-When a read request hits a vnode is immediately hands over to a worker.
+When a read request hits a vnode it immediately hands over to a worker.
 I'm hoping mixed workload benchmarking will show this to be win.